 - Refrigerate: Cover the bowl or pour the mixture into another container with a lid.
 Refrigerate for at least one hour.

 - Add toppings: Enjoy as is or add any of the toppings.
 One of my personal favorite ways is to add seasonal fruit, like this Fig Berry Chia Pudding.

 Chia pudding is delicious, versatile, easy to make, and a powerhouse of nutrients.
 Made with a handful of ingredients, chia pudding makes for a delicious snack, breakfast, and even dessert.
 Learn how to make chia pudding and add this easy staple to your weekly menu!

 - 1/2 teaspoon vanilla extract

 - In a medium bowl, combine the almond milk, chia seeds, sweetener (if using), and vanilla extract.
 Whisk until well combined.

 - Let it sit for 5 minutes and whisk again.
 Be sure to do this step otherwise you’ll end up with clumpy chia pudding!

 - Cover the bowl or pour the mixture into another container with a lid.
-Cover and refrigerate for at least one hour, preferably at least 6 hours.
+Refrigerate for at least one hour, preferably at least 6 hours or overnight.

 Keywords: chia pudding, how to make chia pudding, chia pudding recipe, simple chia pudding recipe